 5. Prevent corrections

-By default, data annotations are enabled for all measures for users that are allowed to correct measures, but you can prevent users from making corrections to a specific measure.
+By default, data annotations are enabled for all measures for users that are allowed to correct measures, but you can also prevent all users from making corrections for a specific measure as follows:

-From the Data Analysis Panel, edit the measure.
+- From the Data Analysis Panel, click to edit the measure.

 - Data annotations are not supported for dynamic measures, function-generated hierarchies, or on metric sets with dynamic hierarchies.